 Perhaps part of the reason the canine is such a desirable pet is that it is a very vocal animal, often communicating feelings, needs, and wants with their owners through varying verbal sounds.
 This comes as no surprise since dogs in the wild lead a social existence, communicating regularly with other members of their packs.
 As a pet owner, learning what the sounds and noises your dog makes mean can only help your relationship grow and flourish.
+If your dog is making noises of any sort, it means he or she has something to say about their emotions and the current state of their world.

 The number one communication tool for most dogs is their bark.
 Each dog uses their bark in different ways, depending on the situation and the context of an event.
 A pet owner may hear their dog bark both in play and under distress.
 To better understand the basic bark, there are a few things that must be taken into consideration.